StaPH-B/midwest-region/in-progress/outline.md

 - IonTorrent
 	- Also uses SBS, but relies on the detection of hydrogen ions that are released during the polymerization of DNA.

-Figures to be included:
- - Illumina sequencing process (includes bridge amplification)
- - Illumina flow cell color fluorescence
- - Pyrosequencing process
- - IonTorrent sequencing process

 #### Long-read Sequencing

 Sources:
  - https://www.pacb.com/blog/long-read-sequencing/
  - https://nanoporetech.com/platform/technology

+Figures to be included:
+ - HiFi/SMRT sequencing process
+ - Nanopore sequencing process

 The third generation of sequencing technologies

 Examples include: